HewlettPackard/hpe3par_ansible_module/Modules/readme.md

                             <td>
                                                                                                                                                         </td>
                                                             <td>
                                                                     <div>When used, you must specify all the volumes inthe group.
 While specifying the pair, the starting snapshot is optional.
-When not used, the system performs a full resynchronization of the volume.</div>
+When not used, the system performs a full resynchronization of the volume.
+ Used with state[s] - start</div>
                                                                             </td>
         </tr>
                             <tr>